Propose a PhD project

 1- Project selection

 Scientific excellence is the main selection criterion.
-However, other criteria also play a role.
+Further selection criteria are:

 2- Student selection